na-na-hi/renget/archive/chrprompt2.md

 Q1: Do you have any funny stories about Vileplume from when you were young?
 >Oh, there's all kinds of stories!
 Him and I used to explore the woods outside Capim Town and search for treasure when we were Oddish.
 One time he chased a wild rattata into its burrow and got his head stuck in it.
 I couldn't pull him out since I didn't have hands, so we had to wait for our mom to come over and pull him out.
 >He also used to have a big fear of heights, and we had to climb a tree once to escape a pack of poochyenas.
 When they left, he didn't want to come down because he was even more scared of falling!
 Evolving really changed him, though.
 He's more worried nowadays than scared like he used to be.
+Q2: How did you learn so much about medicine?

 ###Enny
 Q1: Why the obsession with women's fashion?